TeamHG-Memex/autologin/docs/index.rst

-.. sourcefinder documentation master file, created by sphinx-quickstart on Fri Sep 26 19:16:45 2014.
+..
+AutoLogin documentation master file, created by sphinx-quickstart on Fri Sep 26 19:16:45 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sourcefinder's documentation!
+Welcome to AutoLogin's documentation!
 ========================================

 Contents: